-Further from each runway end the risks associated with existing operations more generally in the Sydney Basin airspace can be expected to be considerably lower than the 1 in a million per annum individual risk level below which risks are considered to be acceptable and of no regulatory concern.
+Further from each runway end the risks associated with existing operations more generally in the Sydney Basin airspace can be expected to be very considerably lower than the 1 in a million per annum individual risk level below which risks are considered to be acceptable and of no regulatory concern.

-The risks that were determined for WSI and that are shown in the risk contour plots (refer to Chapter 13 (Aircraft hazard and risk)) would be introduced into an area that is a substantial distance from the existing aerodromes and where the existing background risk would be very low in comparison with the WSI-related risks.
+The risks that were determined for WSI and that are shown in the risk contour plots (refer Chapter 13 (Aircraft hazard and risk)) would be introduced into an area that is a substantial distance from the existing aerodromes and where the existing background risk would be very low in comparison with the WSI-related risks.
 Closer to WSI, the cumulative risk associated with the new and existing operations would therefore be dominated entirely by the risks associated with WSI operations.
-That is to say, the background risk in the vicinity of WSI associated with existing operations would be so small (much lower than 1 in a million per annum) that it would not add significantly to the WSI-related risks which are adequately represented by the estimates made for WSI operations alone.
+That is to say, the background risk in the vicinity of WSI associated with existing operations would be so small (very much lower than 1 in a million per annum) that it would not add significantly to the WSI-related risks which are adequately represented by the estimates made for WSI operations alone.

 The areas that are currently subject to elevated risk levels associated with existing operations may be subject to an additional risk from WSI operations.
-Given the substantial distance from WSI and its associated flight paths to these areas of existing elevated crash risk, the additional risk can be expected to be very small and the cumulative impact only marginally above the existing risk level.
+Given the substantial distance from WSI and its associated flight paths to these areas of existing elevated crash risk, that additional risk can be expected to be very small indeed and the cumulative impact can therefore be expected to only very marginally above the existing risk level.

 Potential cumulative impacts related to wildlife strikes could result from the project operating in conjunction with other existing airports in the study area.
-Major Australian airports between 2008 and 2017 averaged 4.8 strikes per 10,000 aircraft movements (ATSB, 2019).
-If WSI aligned with this rate, the addition of the project may result in increases in potential wildlife injury or mortality due to wildlife strike.
-This is estimated to be around 39 strikes per year by 2033 and 108 strikes per year by 2055.
+Major Australian airports, between 2008 and 2017 averaged 4.8 strikes per 10,000 aircraft movements (ATSB, 2019).
+If WSI aligned with this rate, then based on their aircraft movement projections for the project, the addition of the project may result in increases in potential wildlife injury or mortality due to wildlife strike - estimated to be around 39 strikes per year by 2033 and 108 strikes per year by 2055.

-However, it is important to note that a comparative analysis of strike rates at other airports does not account for the site-specific variables and nuances at each airport that contribute to the strike risk and the quality of wildlife hazard management programs applied on and off the Airport Site.
+However, it is important to note that a comparative analysis of strike rates at other airports does not account for the site-specific variables and nuances at each airport that contribute to the strike risk and managing it is directly related to the quality of wildlife hazard management programs applied on and off the airport.

-The species surveyed on and off the Airport Site to date may be indicative of the suite of species likely to occur at WSI and surrounds once WSI is operational.
-It is likely that known urban adaptors, particularly those known to occupy areas on and around other Australian airports (e.g., Australian White Ibis Threskiornis moluccus, Australian Magpie Gymnorhina tibicen, Masked Lapwing Vanellus miles, and Pacific Black Duck Anas superciliosa), will also occur at WSI.
-However, the upcoming changes to the Western Sydney landscape means that it is difficult to qualify, with accuracy, how wildlife populations would respond, and how this would impact the strike risk.
+The species surveyed on and off the airport to date may be indicative of the suite of species likely to occupy WSI and surrounds once the airport is operational.
+And it is likely that known urban adaptors, particularly those known to occupy areas on and around other Australian airports (e.g., Australian White Ibis Threskiornis moluccus, Australian Magpie Gymnorhina tibicen, Masked Lapwing Vanellus miles, Pacific Black Duck Anas superciliosa) will also occupy WSI airside/landside and in the vicinity.
+However, the upcoming changes to the Western Sydney landscape according to the Western Sydney Aerotropolis planning objectives, means that it is difficult to qualify, with accuracy, how wildlife populations would respond, and how this would impact the strike risk.
 As such, ongoing monitoring would be critical to identify trends and ensure the early detection of wildlife issues.